 All of the changes and updates from either party to the ticket will alert the other so that there’s a continuous stream of communication.
 And whenever the agent manages to resolve the issue, the ticket can be closed by either the customer or the agent in the ticketing system.

 If something is still amiss - maybe the toaster starts acting up again or randomly smoking out the house - the ticket can be reopened.
 This saves the hassle of creating a new ticket in the ticketing system just to cover an old issue with an existing ticket.

 Ticketing systems are more efficient than simply keeping someone on hold or handling everything via email customer service correspondence.
 Why?
 Let’s see!

 With a ticketing system, a customer is privy to most of the workings of the customer service agent.
 They can see the updates, they can see what’s going on, and know that they haven’t been forgotten about.

 If the ticket is passed onto a senior officer, they know what the hold-up is.
 They are not really at risk of feeling that they have been forgotten, cast aside, or their toaster woes were forgotten.
 Thanks to the helpdesk ticket system, they will be able to see their ticket status.

 They also get an insight into how much work is being put into their issue, which is much better than being kept in the dark.
 A lot of people prefer to know what’s happening, or how long they should expect to wait for an answer, rather than being kept in the dark for an indefinite amount of time.

-This system lets the customer see what’s up.
+This support ticket system lets the customer see what’s up.

 When you have a client on the phone, waiting impatiently for an answer from you, it can be hard to locate and contact the right person, with the right expertise, to handle the query for you.